YangZhou1999999999/TGN_Lip/README.md

 ```
 ## Parameters
 Key parameters include:
-- modify_coefficient: coefficient used to modify the attention model dimension d_k
+- `modify_coefficient`: coefficient used to modify the attention coefficient
-- modify_regularization: coefficient used to control the regularization term
+- `modify_regularization`: coefficient used to control the regularization term

 ## Research Motivation
 This project is related to: